marloncard/recipe-item-catalog/README.md

 4. Change into the app directory and run: `python views.py`
 5. In your browser navigate to: http://localhost:8000

+## Google & Facebook OAuth

+To take full advantage of Google and Facebook's Oauth 2.0 login, you'll need to signup for developer accounts with both and then register the app.
+Upon doing so, both will provide you with secret key's needed for the OAuth process.

+### Google:

+1. Go to your app's page in the Google API console
+2. Choose credentials from the menu on the left.
+3. Create an OAuth client id.
+4. The will require you to configure the consent screen.
+5. When presented with list of application types, choose web app.
+6. Set the authorized JavaScript origins.
+7. You should now be able to get the client ID and client secret.

+### Facebook

+1. Create an application.
+2. Click "Add Platform" at bottom of basic settings, select website, then:
+3. Configure the URL site as: http://localhost:5000/
+4. Create a test application from the button in the apps dropdown.
+5. Don't change the default values.
+6. Use in your application code the test application id and secret phrase.

 ## Usage
 To add recipes to the catalog you'll need to login using a Google or Facebook account.
 You'll then be able to create, edit and delete recipes.